 Those who assert that God is not proven by the moral code that human beings insist upon, state that actual moral values don’t exist.
 This is a false claim since all human beings understand guilt and feel indignation when they are wronged by another person.

 The conscience bears witness to our heart that we are either right or wrong in our words and behavior.
-This presence of an inner voice is, in fact, the voice of God.
+This presence of an inner voice is, the voice of God.
 Only people who continually suppress or ignore their conscience develop the ability to do anything without feeling guilt.
 These persons often develop behavior that is referred to as “sociopathic.”

 For when Gentiles, who do not have the law, by nature do the things in the law, these, although not having the law, are a law to themselves, who show the work of the law written in their hearts, their conscience also bearing witness, and between themselves their thoughts accusing or else excusing them) —Romans 2:14-15